belabrockmann/100-days-of-code/r1-log.md

 ### R1D24
 Had a really stressful day.
 Managed to get my one hour of coding in but forgot to post it.
 Did some backend development with node.js

+### R1D25
+Continued with the React.js frontend of my mern application.